 Poll: Nearly 1 In 5 Households Have Lost Work Because Of Pandemic

-The coronavirus pandemic has already started to hit American pocketbooks, with nearly one in five households experiencing a layoff or a reduction in work hours, according to a new NPR/PBS NewsHour/Marist poll.
+The coronavirus pandemic has already started to hit American pocketbooks, with nearly 1 in 5 households experiencing a layoff or a reduction in work hours, according to a new NPR/PBS NewsHour/Marist poll.

 As people stay home, avoid crowds and cancel plans to avoid spreading the disease, it's rapidly causing a contraction in economic activity that is hurting a wide range of businesses.